alanszlosek/node-rss-proxy/readme.markdown

 Node RSS Proxy
 ----

-Node RSS Proxy is a node.js service I used to proxy and cache RSS feeds for podcasts I listen to.
-The overall goal is to speed up feed fetching, especially over cellular data.
+Node RSS Proxy is a node.js service I use to proxy and cache podcast RSS feeds.

 Features:

 * Reduces size of a podcast feed by omitting unnecessary XML elements
+* Reduces the number of servers my phone has to contact when fetching feeds
-* Only returns new feed items (since podcast client's last fetch)
+* Returns only the new feed items (since podcast client's last fetch)

 Requirements: